TomaszUrban99/PAMSI/README.md

 # PAMSI
-Repository with projectst from alogortihm and data structure course.
+Repository with projects from alogortihms and data structure course.